Ultimate ‘Canna’ Care Guide: Tips for Thriving Plants

 Summer

-During summer, water Cannas regularly and provide a balanced fertilizer every month to encourage blooming.
-Deadhead spent flowers to promote continuous blooming.
+During the summer months, water Cannas regularly and apply a balanced fertilizer every month to promote blooming.
+Deadheading spent flowers will encourage continuous blooming throughout the season.

 Fall

-As temperatures drop, reduce watering.
-In cooler climates, dig up rhizomes before the first frost, dry them, and store them in a cool, dry place for winter.
+As temperatures drop in the fall, reduce watering.
+In cooler climates, dig up the rhizomes before the first frost, allow them to dry, and store them in a cool, dry place for winter.

 Winter

-In warmer zones, cut back dead foliage and mulch around the base for protection.
-In colder areas, overwinter rhizomes indoors.
+In warmer zones, cut back dead foliage and apply mulch around the base for protection.
+In colder areas, it is essential to overwinter rhizomes indoors to prevent damage from frost.

 Common Issues & Solutions